ibm-cloud-docs/EventStreams/eventstreams160.md

 {: #fail_over_producers}

 To failover:
-- Stop the producers that were pointing to cluster A
+- Stop the producers that were pointing to cluster A.
-- Restart the producers pointing to cluster B's endpoints
+- Restart the producers pointing to cluster B's endpoints.
-- If cluster A and the link from A to cluster B is still operational, ensure all data has been mirrored by checking the lag on those topics on cluster B is zero.
+- If cluster A and the link from A to cluster B is still operational, ensure that all data has been mirrored by checking that the lag on those topics on cluster B is zero.
-- Disable any mirroring still enabled on topics from cluster A to cluster B. This can be done by using the [User Controls](/docs/EventStreams?topic=EventStreams-user_controls)
+- Disable any mirroring that is still enabled on topics from cluster A to cluster B. This can be done by using the [User Controls](/docs/EventStreams?topic=EventStreams-user_controls).

 ![Producer on target cluster B overview diagram.](disaster3.png "Diagram that shows the producer switched to cluster B and sending messages to a new local topic"){: caption="Figure 3.
 Producer switched to cluster B" caption-side="bottom"}